REFURB COST ANALSYSIS

 IF YOur apparatus does not need A NEW CHASSIS ...

-The cost to refurb should not exceed ONE THIRD the total amount of a new truck.
+The cost to refurb should not exceed 65% the total amount of a new truck.

 If the list of repairs and upgrades starts to exceed this amount, your investment may be better spent on a new truck, ensuring your investment isn’t just sunk into general refurbishments.
 (The Economic Theory of Vehicle Replacment asserts as a vehicle ages, the cost of capital diminishes while its operating costs increase.)